B1.3 Estimate the number of objects in collections of up to 200 and verify their estimates by counting.

 Ask students to estimate the number of gum balls in the dispenser.

-Use large stickers the first time and smaller and smaller stickers as students are able to make better estimations.
+Use large stickers the first time and then smaller and smaller stickers as students are able to make better estimations.